brianubyun/rchat/README.md

 > * The server class instantiates a server object that uses socket programming and creates threads to handle server input and client connections.

-> * Server Authenticator validates registration/login requests from Client Authenticator
+> * ServerAuthenticator validates registration/login requests from Client Authenticator
->

 > * Command Handler executes commands by listening in a thread for server-side input

 > * Logger timestamps and records all messages sent to the server